Baltimore, Maryland Native Serves aboard USS Shoup (DDG 86) While Conducting Operations in the Philippine Sea

+“It started with making bow ties, but the fabric was pretty expensive,” said Renois.
+“I transitioned in to making t-shirts and hoodies, and it worked out really well.
+Eventually I got to the point where I could start making bow ties again, and now I have a whole line of different types of accessories."

+Renois says he has a passion to develop the futures of many young Americans and plans to become a social worker after his naval career, though he’s set no timeline on how long he will stay in the Navy.
+He said he has loved his time in Japan so far and is excited to continue working with the crew of Shoup until he transfers in August of 2026.

-NAVAL BASE GUAM (Nov.
-21, 2023) Personnel Specialist 2nd Class Reachy Renois, from Baltimore, poses for a photo by the Arleigh Burke-class guided-missile destroyer USS Shoup (DDG 86) during a scheduled port visit in Guam, Nov.
-21. Shoup is forward-deployed and assigned to Commander, Task Force 71/Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Donavan K. Patubo)
+Shoup is forward-deployed and assigned to Commander, Task Force 71/Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet

 |Date Taken: